Course Description

 - Apply preschool/kindergarten learning theories to the curriculum cycle including engaging and supportive interactions.

-- Design and discuss instructional strategies for supporting children who have special needs and/or those children who are dual language learners.
+- Design and share standards-based instructional strategies that support the learning of ALL children including those who have special needs and/or those children who are dual language learners.

-- Design and discuss strategies for engaging parents in a reciprocal relationship with the teacher, classroom, center and/or school.
+- Craft and implement a plan for engaging parents that encourages a reciprocal relationship with the teacher, classroom, center and/or school.

 - Discuss appropriate and effective classroom management techniques for preschoolers/kindergartners.

-- Discuss appropriate and effective uses of technology in the preschool/kindergarten classroom.
+- Examine appropriate and effective uses of technology in the preschool/kindergarten classroom.

 Course Activities and Grading